shrouta/fire-observations/README.md

 This R script pulls NASA satelite data on fire observations.
 Currently set for use mapping the Klamathon fire of July 2018.

 # fire-leaflet
 A visualization of the fire.R output, using leaflet and leaflet slider.
+Demo <a href="http://shroutdocs.org/viz/fire-leaflet/fire.html">here</a>.